£100,000 must go to infected blood victims and bereaved partners – inquiry head

 The compensation should be paid ‘without delay’ to those affected, Sir Brian Langstaff wrote in an interim report.

-At least £100,000 should be paid to all infected blood victims and bereaved partners across the UK, the chairman of the inquiry into the issue has said.
+At least £100,000 should be paid to all infected blood victims and bereaved partners across the UK, the chairman of the inquiry into the tragedy has said.

-The chairman said he had made the report in light of the inquiry hearing evidence of “profound physical and mental suffering” caused by the scandal.
+The chairman said he had made the recommendation in light of the inquiry hearing evidence of “profound physical and mental suffering” caused by the scandal.

-In a letter to Paymaster General Michael Ellis accompanying the report, Sir Brian said: “As you will read, it was the force of Sir Robert Francis QC’s recommendation of an interim payment, as amplified by him in the course of his oral evidence to the inquiry, that caused me to reflect on whether I should exercise my powers to make such a report.

-“I believed that elementary justice required that I consider this question.
-No submission made to me argued that I should not make a recommendation.

 The inquiry was established to examine how thousands of patients in the UK were infected with HIV and hepatitis C through contaminated blood products in the 1970s and 1980s.